proverma/arrow/docs/arrow_cookbook/arrow_in-depth.rst

 ::

-  arrow <some test or test descriptor> --config=value
+  arrow or ./node_modules/.bin/arrow <some test or test descriptor> --config=value

 Or

 ::

-  arrow <some test or test descriptor> --seleniumHost=http://some.url.com:1234/wd/hub
+  arrow or ./node_modules/.bin/arrow <some test or test descriptor> --seleniumHost=http://some.url.com:1234/wd/hub

 Or

 ::

-  arrow <some test or test descriptor> --logLevel=debug --baseUrl=http://basesurl.com --browser=chrome
+  arrow/ or ./node_modules/.bin/arrow <some test or test descriptor> --logLevel=debug --baseUrl=http://baseurl.com --browser=chrome

 You can basically override any config parameter in the command line.